Alerovere/WALIS/docs/index.md

 <i class="fa-brands fa-github"></i> [GitHub (latest stable version from Zenodo)](https://doi.org/10.5281/zenodo.5979519)

-## <i class="fa-solid fa-magnifying-glass"></i> Visualize and query WALIS
+## <i class="fa-solid fa-magnifying-glass"></i> Visualize and query WALIS data
-A summary with the main WALIS data can be visualized and queried via a ShinyApp coded in R. The R code is available in [Github](https://github.com/Alerovere/WALIS_Visualization/tree/v1.0) and [Zenodo](https://doi.org/10.5281/zenodo.4943540).
+WALIS data can be queried and visualized via a ShinyApp interface.
+The R code used to develop the app is available in [Github](https://github.com/Alerovere/WALIS_Visualization/tree/v1.0) and [Zenodo](https://doi.org/10.5281/zenodo.4943540).
+In addition, we developed other query and plotting tools in a series of Jupyter notebooks, available at the GitHub repository linked on the side of this page and archived in [Zenodo](https://doi.org/10.5281/zenodo.5979519).

 <i class="fa-solid fa-earth-americas"></i> [Visualization interface](https://warmcoasts.shinyapps.io/WALIS_Visualization/)